 There’s now a plethora of online tools out there that can make running your business and your content marketing and promotion efforts so much easier.
 Best of all, many of these offer free versions, or free trials on their paid options.
-They can be very handy for businesses with a small budget for marketing, content writing and related services.
+They can be very handy for businesses without the budget to outsource to a content marketing agency.

 It was also largely hard to measure, which meant it could be very hit-and-miss.

 American department store pioneer John Wanamaker, who is credited with printing the first copyright store advertisement in 1874, is famously quoted as saying that half of his advertising spend was wasted, but he wasn’t sure which half!

 Some of the tools we’ve singled out not only make content marketing easier and cheaper, but infinitely more measurable, so you can avoid wasting time, money and effort on content strategies that aren’t working.

 Read on to find out more about 10 free tools you should consider using in your business.

 Shopify’s GoSpaces app enables fledgling e-commerce businesses to build an online store for free.
 Once you join up, you are provided with a generic website template which you can alter to suit your business by adding your own content, images, and products.